xwal/awesome-stars/README.md

 - [nicklockwood/GZIP](https://github.com/nicklockwood/GZIP) - A simple NSData category for gzipping/unzipping data in iOS and Mac OS
 - [nicklockwood/AutoCoding](https://github.com/nicklockwood/AutoCoding) - AutoCoding is a category on NSObject that provides automatic support for NSCoding and NSCopying to every object.
 - [Cocoanetics/DTBonjour](https://github.com/Cocoanetics/DTBonjour) - Framework for Communicating over Bonjour+Wifi
-- [Kapeli/Dash-iOS](https://github.com/Kapeli/Dash-iOS) - Dash gives your iPad and iPhone instant offline access to 200+ API documentation sets
+- [Kapeli/Dash-iOS](https://github.com/Kapeli/Dash-iOS) - Dash for iOS was discontinued.
+Please check out Dash for macOS instead.
 - [alexeyxo/protobuf-objc](https://github.com/alexeyxo/protobuf-objc) - Google Protocol Buffers for Objective-C
 - [tangqiaoboy/xcode_tool](https://github.com/tangqiaoboy/xcode_tool) - The snippet of xcode will be stored in ~/Library/Developer/Xcode/UserData/CodeSnippets/
 - [zekunyan/TTGTagCollectionView](https://github.com/zekunyan/TTGTagCollectionView) - Useful for showing text or custom view tags in a vertical or horizontal scrollable view and support Autolayout at the same time.
 It is highly customizable that most features of the text tag can be con